 Lupus Foundation of America Addresses Lupus Communication Gaps

-On Tuesday, March 20, Human Genome Sciences and GlaxoSmithKline released the results of a new survey highlighting a communication gap between people with lupus and the people who care for and about them.
+On Tuesday, March 20, Human Genome Sciences and GlaxoSmithKline released the results of a new survey on the national burden of lupus highlighting a communication gap between people with lupus and the people who care for and about them.
 The Lupus Foundation of America (LFA) President and Chief Executive Officer, Sandra C. Raymond, issued the following statement regarding the survey results:

 “Lupus is an unpredictable and incredibly complex disease that can impact every facet of a person’s daily life, including career, social, family, and physical and emotional well-being.
 The survey results highlight that lupus is challenging to live with, difficult to discuss, and often confusing to others who may not recognize the many ways lupus can affect a person’s quality of life.

 “Every day representatives from LFA’s national network of chapters, our health educators, and support group leaders talk to people with lupus from across the country.
 We understand their frustrations as well as their feelings of uncertainty and self-doubt.
 Family, friends, and employers often do not fully appreciate the fact that people with lupus can appear perfectly healthy, while at the same time be devastating ill.